The Bankrate promise

 Before the coronavirus recession, Utah’s housing market was on fire.
 Then came the COVID-19 pandemic, which sent residents of Northern California and Seattle in search of affordable homes and more space, and an already-hot market grew hotter.

-Dave Robison, president of the Utah Association of Realtors, sums up the activity simply.
+Dave Robison, past president of the Utah Association of Realtors, sums up the activity simply.
 “It’s insane,” says Robison, a real estate broker in Salt Lake City.

 His assessment isn’t just salesmanship.
 Utah home prices have been soaring as Californians stream into the state.
 Utah boasts the nation’s strongest pace of job growth, along with rock-bottom unemployment, few mortgage delinquencies and low state and local taxes.